BU Libraries Search is a gateway to books (both print and ebooks); peer-reviewed articles; government documents and media.

 BU Library Search focuses on material we own, while these databases identify articles in journals we may not own – but material you can easily obtain (for free!) through Interlibrary Loan.

 The button takes you to ILL online request forms.
 The first time you use the service you'll need to add some personal info.
 If an item is locally available, turnaround time is approximately three working days.
 (This is a free service to BU students, so use it early and often!)

 BLC Cards.
 A Boston Library Consortium Card allows the bearer to borrow—in person—circulating material from a member library, just as you would from a BU library.
 Boston University faculty, staff, and students on the Charles River Campus may obtain a Consortium Card by filling out an application form.

 BU's Krasker Library has films and videos available for viewing on site?

 Search BULSearch and limit to Resource Type "Audio Visual".

-We also have selected streaming video through Kanopy - Here's a sample (you'll be prompted to Sign In)
+We also subscribe to the streaming video service Kanopy - Here's a sample (you'll be prompted to Sign In)